Nosheensami20/-aws-network-security-hardening/docs/phase-2-security-hardening.md

 Implements “least privilege network access.”

 ### Step 8: Security Groups Hardening and Auditing
+This step includes checking status of existing SGs, harden it, and deploy public and private subnets.
 ### 8.1: Check the status of Existing SGs

 Check the status of SGs that exist in our VPC for any overly permissive access like SSH or RDP from 0.0.0.0/0